 You can use standard network references to specify devices and files on the network.
-For example, to use the tape drive on a network host named magnolia as the source for a restore, you can use the command:
+For example, to use the tape drive on a network host named magnolia as the source for a restore, you can use the following command:

+'''

+xfsrestore -f magnolia:/dev/tape -L 120694u2 /usr2

+'''

+'''

-xfsrestore -f magnolia:/dev/tape -L 120694u2 /usr2 xfsrestore: version X.X - type ^C for status and control xfsrestore: preparing tape drive xfsrestore: dump session found xfsrestore: advancing tape to next media file xfsrestore: dump session found xfsrestore: restore of level 0 dump of magnolia.abc.xyz.com:/usr2 created Tue Dec 6 10:55:17 1994 xfsrestore: beginning media file xfsrestore: media file 0 (media 0, file 1) xfsrestore: reading ino map xfsrestore: initializing the map tree xfsrestore: reading the directory hierarchy xfsrestore: restoring non-directory files xfsrestore: ending media file xfsrestore: restoring directory attributes xfsrestore: restore complete: 203 seconds elapsed
+xfsrestore: version XX - type ^C for status and control xfsrestore: preparing tape drive xfsrestore: dump session found xfsrestore: advancing tape to next media file xfsrestore: dump session found xfsrestore: restore of level 0 dump of magnolia.abc.xyz.com:/usr2 created Tue Dec 6 10:55:17 1994 xfsrestore: beginning media file xfsrestore: media file 0 (media 0, file 1) xfsrestore: reading ino map xfsrestore: initializing the map tree xfsrestore: reading the directory hierarchy xfsrestore: restoring non-directory files xfsrestore: ending media file xfsrestore: restoring directory attributes xfsrestore: restore complete: 203 seconds elapsed

+'''

 In this case, the dump data is extracted from the tape on magnolia, and the destination is the directory /usr2 on the local system.
-Refer to the section "Using xfsdump and xfsrestore to Copy Filesystems" on page 78"for an example of using the standard input option of xfsrestore.
+For an example of using the standard input option of xfsrestore, see "Using xfsdump and xfsrestore to Copy Filesystems" on page 65.